forrtproject/forrtproject.github.io/content/clusters/intro-clusters.md

 6. Replication research
 7. Academic life and culture

 We further breakdown each cluster into sub-categories to provide educators/scholars with useful information on the extant of open science scholarship, and how they are connected to one another.
 The idea behind specifying clusters and sub-clusters it to highlight we have drawn fuzzy boundaries between clusters while allowing for diversification and heterogeneity in how each educator integrates these cluster/sub-clusters with their respective field content.
 The breakdown of each cluster into sub-categories provides scholars with useful information on the extant of open science scholarship, and how they are connected to one another.
-To have a look at the subclusters within each cluster, please click on the clusters above.
+To have a look at the sub-clusters within each cluster, please click on the clusters above.

 See below for each cluster, its description, sub-clusters, and associated works geared for teaching.

 <br>

-## FORRT's Syllabus
+## FORRT's Syllabus {#Syllabus}

 Building on the clusters we produced a ***"Open and Reproducible Science" Syllabus***.
 We hope it can serve as starting point for your class. [[.pdf download](FORRT_O&R_101_Syllabus.pdf); [editable G-doc version](https://docs.google.com/document/d/1pfFro5MbwBHzzXTeM_lE1gjFuq7AnnKWSDWkVwOBAtE/edit#)]